piotrpersona/cviz/README.md

 # cviz

 Visualization tool, designed for image classification.
 It generates HTML from JSON and opens a web browser.
-No 3rd party software required.

 ![Video thumbnail](./media/thumbnail.png)